Quadrant Capital Group LLC Sells 153 Shares of Keysight Technologies, Inc. (NYSE:KEYS)

 Shares of NYSE:KEYS opened at $133.18 on Friday.
 The firm has a market cap of $23.65 billion, a PE ratio of 21.14, a price-to-earnings-growth ratio of 3.28 and a beta of 1.04.
 The firm’s 50 day simple moving average is $128.16 and its 200-day simple moving average is $145.68.
 Keysight Technologies, Inc. has a one year low of $118.57 and a one year high of $189.45.
 The company has a debt-to-equity ratio of 0.37, a quick ratio of 2.93 and a current ratio of 3.66.

-Keysight Technologies (NYSE:KEYS – Get Free Report) last issued its earnings results on Thursday, August 17th.
-The scientific and technical instruments company reported $2.04 EPS for the quarter, topping analysts’ consensus estimates of $1.89 by $0.15.
-The business had revenue of $1.38 billion for the quarter, compared to analyst estimates of $1.38 billion.
+Keysight Technologies (NYSE:KEYS – Get Free Report) last issued its quarterly earnings data on Thursday, August 17th.
+The scientific and technical instruments company reported $2.04 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.89 by $0.15.
+The company had revenue of $1.38 billion for the quarter, compared to analyst estimates of $1.38 billion.
 Keysight Technologies had a net margin of 20.19% and a return on equity of 30.56%.
 As a group, equities analysts predict that Keysight Technologies, Inc. will post 7.52 EPS for the current year.

 Keysight Technologies, Inc provides electronic design and test solutions to commercial communications, networking, aerospace, defense and government, automotive, energy, semiconductor, electronic, and education industries in the Americas, Europe, and the Asia Pacific.
 Its Communications Solutions Group segment provides electronic design automation (EDA) software; radio frequency and microwave test solutions, and related software; hardware and virtual network test platforms and software applications, including data center, routing and switching, software defined networking, security, and encryption; oscilloscopes, logic and serial protocol analyzers, logic-signal sources, arbitrary waveform generators, and bit error rate testers; and optical modulation analyzers, optical component analyzers, optical power meters, and optical laser source solutions, as well as resells refurbished used Keysight equipment.